-- Start by creating a chorus together, then repeat it between verses of a song that you develop around it. - Make a change to the chorus, and ponder how much easier it is to change in just one place. - Change the chorus again, making it much longer than it was originally. - Add a second chorus and alternate between them in your verses. - Add parameters to one of your choruses and see how many more options you have.
+- · Start by creating a chorus together, then repeat it between verses of a song that you develop around it. - Make a change to the chorus, and ponder how much easier it is to change in just one place. - .
+Change the chorus again, making it much longer than it was originally. - Add a second chorus and alternate between them in your verses.